akarnokd/plan-b-terraform-mods/README.md

 - [City Population Label](#city-population-label) - display the population number underneath the city label in the main view and/or minimap.
 - [Disable Building](#disable-building) - Enable and disable production buildings via a on-screen button or keyboard shortcut.
 - [Go to Exhausted Extractors](#go-to-exhausted-extractors) - shows a blinking panel (bottom left) if there are any extractors that have run out of minable ore.
+- [Hotbar](#hotbar) - Adds a bar at the bottom of the screen with 3 subpanels and 9 slots each for quickly selecting a building to be built.
 - [More Cities](#more-cities) - Generate more cities for a new game.
 - [More Ore Fields](#more-ore-fields) - Generate more and bigger ore fields.
 - [Hungarian Translation](#hungarian-translation) - Hungarian Translation (Magyar fordítás).